hyperspy/hyperspy/doc/user_guide/model.rst

 add a component, first we have to create an instance of the component.
 Once the instance has been created we can add the component to the model using the :py:meth:`~.model.BaseModel.append` and :py:meth:`~.model.BaseModel.extend` methods for one or more components respectively.

-As an example for a type of data that can be modelled using Gaussians we might proceed as follows:
+As an example for a type of data that can be modelled using Gaussians, we might proceed as follows:

 .. code-block:: python